ackrep-org/pyirk-core/README.md

 # Coding style

-We use `black -l 120 ./` to ensure coding style consistency.
+We (aim to) use `black -l 110 ./` to ensure coding style consistency.